Christmas eye

 Christmas Eye (also known as seasonal corneal ulcer, Albury-Wodonga syndrome, harvester's eye, or harvester's keratitis) refers to a seasonal epidemic of corneal ulceration which predominantly occurs in a particular region of Australia, caused by chemicals released upon death by small native beetles in the area.

 This seasonal epidemic was first identified in the 1970s and for a long time it has remained poorly understood.
-The condition commonly occurs around Christmas time, hence its name, in the south-west region of the New South Wales and north-east Victoria.
+The condition commonly occurs around Christmas time, hence its name, in the south-west region of New South Wales and north-east Victoria.
 Christmas Eye is monocular, meaning that the infection only occurs in one eye and it is known to be extremely painful.
-Many patients are actually awakened in the early hours of the mornings due to major pain.
+Many patients are actually awakened in the early hours of the morning due to major pain.
 This condition is known to be terrible, such that patients have indicated that the pain is torturous and on par with giving birth.
-It is more tormenting for children, who often can't communicate the severity of the pain that they are experiencing.
+It is more tormenting for children, who often cannot communicate the severity of the pain that they are experiencing.

-Regardless of the extreme pain that comes with contracting Christmas Eye, the treatment and management of this condition is fairly straight forward.
+Regardless of the extreme pain that comes with contracting Christmas Eye, the treatment and management of this condition is fairly straightforward.
 Once the condition is healed there have been no signs of ongoing damage.

-Signs and Symptoms
+Signs and symptoms

 When a person is diagnosed with Christmas Eye they undergo minimal symptoms, but they are highly severe.
 An individual with Christmas Eye experiences extreme eye pain, a swollen and watery eye and itchy and burning lesions on the cornea.
 The pain level most commonly ranges to a score of 8 or 9 out of 10, but during the early stages it could be less depending on the degree of corneal disruptions.
 Apart from direct eye symptoms, an individual could also experience excessive lacrimation, photosensitivity, headaches and nausea.

 When it comes to clinical signs, the eye demonstrates a corneal epithelium disturbance that progresses to an extensive epithelial loss that ranges up to 90% of the cornea.
 It could also show corneal oedema which leads to thickening the corneal by up to 30%.
 Extensive conjunctival injection, which is an enlargement of conjunctival vessels, and conjunctival chemosis, which is the swelling of the tissues that lines the eyelids and surface of the eye.
 There is also a mild reaction to the anterior chamber of the eye and there can be decreased vision.